aryehbeitz/weathermap/README.md

 sudo usermod -aG docker $USER
 ```

+Note:

-Note: You'll need to log out and back in for the group changes to take effect.
+- You'll need to log out and back in for the group changes to take effect
+- After installing NVM, you may need to restart your terminal or run `source ~/.bashrc` (or `source ~/.zshrc` if using zsh)
+- The Node.js version will be automatically managed by NVM based on the project's `.nvmrc` file

 ## Local Development